Milestone chart: Definition, steps, and a template

 Summary

 A milestone chart is a way to visualize the most important steps of your project.
-Each milestone your team achieves brings you closer to completing your project—in this way, milestones provide a sense of accomplishment and show your team how the work they’re doing contributes to the overarching project objective.
+Each milestone your team achieves brings you closer to completing your project.
+In this way, milestones provide a sense of accomplishment and show your team how their work contributes to the overarching project objective.

 What is a milestone chart?